jcs090218/JCSUnity/docs/ScriptReference/Events/JCS_ObjectList.md

 # JCS_ObjectList

-List of gameobject holder, with some utility functions provided messing with list of gameobject.
+List of game object holder, with some utility functions provided messing with list of game object.

 ## Variables